kahnwong/k8s-playground/waypoint/README.md

 ## Setup

-Doesn't work with k3s because port 80 and 443 are in use by default
+Doesn't work with k3s because port 80 and 443 are in use by default via traefik, need to disable it during k3s install

 Also wonky with kind